tanmatt/QuoteOfTheDay/README.md

 - Sat Aug 24 07:00:06 2024 | The greatest thing about being a scientist is you never have to grow up. - Neil deGrasse Tyson
 - Sun Aug 25 07:00:07 2024 | Be true to your work, your word, and your friend. - Henry David Thoreau
 - Mon Aug 26 07:00:07 2024 | True art is characterized by an irresistible urge in the creative artist. - Albert Einstein
+- Tue Aug 27 07:00:07 2024 | These aren't the droids you're looking for. - Obi-Wan Kenobi